 |Location||U.S. Embassy – Economic Section|

 |Open To||German & EU Nationals, and Nationals of EFTA Member States, who are currently enrolled in a German university|

 |Salary||Unpaid – Gratuitous Service|

 |Work Hours||Schedule to be determined on individual basis, preferably 40 hours per week|

 |Maximum duration||90 calendar days|

 |Security Requirement||Candidate must be able to obtain and hold a non-sensitive security certification|

 The U.S. Embassy in Berlin is seeking a Volunteer Foreign National Student Intern for the Economic Section.

-The next internship opportunity will be available as of September/October 2019; the starting date will be discussed during the interview, while it is also dependent on passing the Medical Check and the Background Check, which can take up to 3 months.
+The next internship opportunity will be available from January to February 2020 (2-months-internship only) and June through October 2020; the starting date will be discussed during the interview, while it is also dependent on passing the Medical Check and the Background Check, which can take up to 3 months.